 The ‘nose’ of the building, also clad in timber, forms an inviting entry to a separate retail tenancy on the ground floor, while a planted rooftop garden above provides amenities for Customs staff.
 As part of achieving a NZGBC 5 Star rating the ceilings incorporate active chilled beams set between the exposed mass of double 'T' precast concrete floor beams.
 This creates a striking ceiling landscape set much higher than typical office buildings.

-NZIA Wellington Architecture Award for Sustainable Architecture, 2011
+NZIA Wellington Architecture Awards, Winner (Sustainable Architecture), 2011